jxom/react-selected/README.md

 # React Selected

-> A React component to build selectable components with accessibility in mind.
+> WAI-ARIA compliant React component to build selectable buttons and elements.

 Listen to [Belinda Carlisle - Summer Rain](https://www.youtube.com/watch?v=wssIZOBV9i4) while reading these docs - it will increase comprehensibility by 120%.
 [This](https://youtu.be/R_TcZ-ATihY?t=5m10s) will increase it by 420%.